Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

-However, to the best of our knowledge, with respect to the {covariance or correlation matrix for matrix-valued observations}, the literature on either estimation or inference is rather scarce.
-Table \ref{literature} summarizes the status of literature on the hypothesis testing for both vector-valued and matrix-valued data under one-sample and two-sample regimes.
-This article will fill in the blank of hypothesis testing of {correlation} structures under the matrix normal assumption in both one-sample and two-sample cases.
-The matrix-valued covariance matrix estimation problem is a promising future direction.
+\dyP{Table \ref{literature} summarizes the status of literature related to the hypothesis testing on covariance or precision matrix for both vector-valued and matrix-valued data under one-sample and two-sample regimes.
+The table in Online Supplement \ref{table.sec} is more comprehensive with key references listed for each scenario.
+This article fills in the blank of hypothesis testing of correlation structures for the {matrix-valued observations}.
+There is a pressing need for such hypothesis testing in various finance and economics studies, such as the portfolio management challenge faced by a global investor.

+In addition, for matrix-valued observations, the previous literature all adopted matrix normal distribution, while we extend the framework to matrix sub-Gaussian distribution (see Section \ref{theo.sec} for the details) for theoretical development.
+Technically, such extension makes the article considerably different from those methods that aim at testing of precision/partial correlation matrices and are thus highly dependent on the Gaussian assumption.
+As a result, the technical tools are much more involved and are not directly available in the literature due to the non-equivalence of ``uncorrelated'' and ``independent''.
+A variation of Hanson-Wright inequality is derived, which is of separate interest to the literature of matrix-valued and tensor-valued observations in general.

+Numerically, our proposed methods are more advantageous than the twist of precision matrix based methods: under the one-sample normal setting, our methods are similar to those existing ones statistically; under the two-sample normal setting, our methods are more powerful than them; under the one-sample and two-sample heavy-tailed settings, existing methods cannot control the size while our methods can; lastly, we offer much better computational performance in all settings. }